iterative/dvc.org/content/docs/command-reference/run.md

 > See [DVC-File Format](/doc/user-guide/dvc-file-format) for more details on the
 > text format above.

-Execute a Python script as a DVC pipeline stage.
-The stage file name is not specified, so a `model.p.dvc` DVC-file is created:
+Execute a Python script as a DVC [pipeline](/doc/command-reference/pipeline) stage.
+The stage file name is not specified, so a `model.p.dvc` DVC-file is created by default based on the registered output (`-o):

 ```dvc
 # Train ML model on the training dataset.
 20180226 is a seed value.